carterjnewt/UnixAssignment_Newton/README.md

 $ awk '$2~/^multiple/' master_SCPG_teosinte.txt > multiple_teosinteSNP.txt

 1. using the same code as from the maize data, we simply replace the files to match the teosinte files.

+$ echo -e "SNP_ID\tChromosome\tPosition" | cat - chromosome1_teosinte.txt > Chromosome1_teosinte.txt

+1. As stated in the maize data, I forgot to add headers to my final files.
+2. I will be using the same code as described in the maize data section except apply this to all teosinte data

+$ echo -e "SNP_ID\tChromosome" | cat - old_files/multiple_teosinteSNP.txt > Multiple_teosinteSNP.txt

+1. used the same code from the maize data except applied it to the teosinte files